 The Savannah workers' compensation attorney at Brooks Law Office is well-versed in the specific criteria required under workers’ compensation laws to prove that exposure was work-related.
 Workers’ compensation provides minimal income compensation and limited medical treatment as a safety net for injured employees.
 The federal workers’ compensation law provides more benefits than the state workers’ compensation system.
 The federal Longshore and Harbor Workers’ Compensation Act (LHWCA) applies to workers who were injured at the port or on ships at the docks.
 In some circumstances, a worker can file both state and longshore claims.

-To learn more about your legal options, call our experienced Savannah personal injury attorney at (912) 348-5188 to schedule your free in-person consultation.
+To learn more about your legal options, call our experienced Savannah workers' comp attorney at (912) 348-5188 to schedule your free in-person consultation.